joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ### 1. NPM Build

 In the Build job, update the **[NPM build](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/npm?view=azure-devops&tabs=yaml)** command.
-In this example, the command this task will produce will be `npm run build -- --configuration=tokenized`.
+In this example, the command this task will produce will be `npm run build -- --prod --configuration=tokenized`.
 Alternatively, you may just opt to use a [script task](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#script), but the `Npm@1` task also works.

 ```yml
 - task: Npm@1